wellth-app/policies/source/sections/configuration_management_policy.md

 ## Configuration Management

-1. Salt is used to standardize and automate configuration management.
+1. Dokku is used to standardize and automate configuration management.
 2. OSSEC is used to scan systems every 2 hours and on reboot.
 These scans capture file system changes and also unauthorized or malicious software.
 3. No systems are deployed into Wellth environments without approval of the Wellth CTO.
 4. All changes to production systems, network devices, and firewalls are approved by the Wellth CTO before they are implemented to assure they comply with business and security requirements.
 Additionally, all changes are tested before they are implemented in production.
 All changes are documented using Google forms.
 Implementation of approved changes are only performed by authorized personnel.